Updated: May 11, 2026

 • YouTube Vlogs: Use for more in-depth stories or multi-part BTS content.
 If you have a recurring video theme (like “Studio Sundays”), consistency helps build anticipation.

-• Email Newsletters & Patreon: This is where you can go deeper, with longer clips, exclusive commentary, or early access to BTS drops.
-These channels reward your superfans.
+• Email Newsletters & Patreon: Here, you can go deeper with longer clips, exclusive commentary, or early access to BTS drops.
+Think of these channels as a reward for your superfans.

-One of the biggest mistakes indie artists make (and I've been guilty of this myself) is overproducing their behind-the-scenes content.
+One of the biggest mistakes indie artists make (and I've been guilty of this too) is overproducing their behind-the-scenes content.
 If it feels staged, it defeats the purpose.

-Real behind-the-scenes content isn't about being messy or random, but it’s about pulling back the curtain just enough to show your process, your effort, and your humanity.
+Real behind-the-scenes content pulls back the curtain just enough to show your process, your effort, and your humanity.
 Think of it less as “bonus content” and more as relationship marketing.

 As I continue this research series, I’ll keep testing ideas and sharing what works.
 If you’ve seen any behind-the-scenes content that moved you (or flopped), let me know.
-This space is constantly evolving, and indie artists can win by staying adaptive and genuine.
+This space is constantly evolving, and the way indie artists can win is by being willing to adapt.

 Share